 (In theaters, February 2003) Spike Lee detractors might be pleasantly surprised with this film, a low-key drama that feels like his least militant, yet most mature work to date.
 Actor demi-god Edward Norton stars as a convicted drug dealer spending one last day of freedom before heading to prison for seven years.
 Naturally, several plot lines come together during that last day as he says good-bye to family, friends and, er, “business acquaintances”.
 The rhythm is tepid, but handled nicely; there’s seldom a dull moment.
 It all builds to a strong conclusion, but a few set-pieces overshadow the narrative arc: an uninterrupted conversation over the wreckage of Ground Zero; a joyfully incorrect sequence in which Norton swears at New York’s population; a last-minute fantasy that threatens to cheapen the whole film.
 But it all holds together in an intriguing drama.
-Part of it we’ve seen before (Philip Seymor Hoffman’s arc is duller than his character), but most of it is intriguingly new; how do you say goodbye for seven years, maybe forever?
+Part of it we’ve seen before (Philip Seymour Hoffman’s arc is duller than his character), but most of it is intriguingly new; how do you say goodbye for seven years, maybe forever?
 The cast is up to the subtlety of the material, with particular kudos to Barry Pepper as a friend whose tough-love rhetoric hides profound guilt.
-(Babe-watchers should also note that Rosario Dawson has seldom looked better) This is the first film to confront the post-World Trade Center New York City, and if some shots feel gratuitous, at least it hasn’t shirked away from the challenge.
+(Also, Rosario Dawson has seldom looked better.)
+This is the first film to confront the post-World Trade Center New York City, and if some shots feel gratuitous, at least it hasn’t shirked away from the challenge.
 All and all, it’s a solid film, worth a look without being spectacular.